-If you are visiting us by bike and have any questions or mechanical issues, the University bike hub can help.
+If you have any questions or mechanical issues with your bike, the University bike hub can help.
 It also offers bike hire to staff and students.

 By bus or coach